batscs/batscs/README.md

 # Hello this is bats

 ## About me
-### I am a 18 year old computer science student from Germany, interested in back-end and front-end development.
+### I am a 18 year old Computer Science Student from Germany, interested in software engineering and webdevelopment.
 For more information feel free to visit my homepage https://bats.li

 ## Languages
 #### Experienced